Consolidated Edison (NYSE:ED) Releases FY 2022 Earnings Guidance

 Consolidated Edison (NYSE:ED – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $4.40-$4.60 for the period, compared to the consensus EPS estimate of $4.50.
+The company provided earnings per share (EPS) guidance of $4.40-$4.60 for the period, compared to the consensus estimate of $4.50.
 The company issued revenue guidance of -.
-Consolidated Edison also updated its FY22 guidance to $4.40-4.60 EPS.

-Hedge funds have recently made changes to their positions in the stock.
-Dimensional Fund Advisors LP grew its position in Consolidated Edison by 22.6% during the first quarter.
-Dimensional Fund Advisors LP now owns 1,030,616 shares of the utilities provider’s stock valued at $97,579,000 after buying an additional 190,138 shares during the period.
-Goldman Sachs Group Inc. grew its holdings in shares of Consolidated Edison by 13.8% in the first quarter.
-Goldman Sachs Group Inc. now owns 1,472,752 shares of the utilities provider’s stock worth $139,440,000 after purchasing an additional 178,781 shares during the last quarter.
-Eaton Vance Management lifted its stake in Consolidated Edison by 26.7% in the first quarter.
-Eaton Vance Management now owns 839,010 shares of the utilities provider’s stock worth $79,438,000 after acquiring an additional 177,039 shares during the period.
-Royal Bank of Canada lifted its position in Consolidated Edison by 38.5% during the first quarter.
-Royal Bank of Canada now owns 611,068 shares of the utilities provider’s stock valued at $57,854,000 after buying an additional 169,788 shares during the period.
-Finally, Renaissance Technologies LLC lifted its position in Consolidated Edison by 65.4% during the first quarter.
-Renaissance Technologies LLC now owns 352,668 shares of the utilities provider’s stock valued at $33,391,000 after buying an additional 139,400 shares during the period.
+A number of hedge funds and other institutional investors have recently bought and sold shares of ED.
+Brinker Capital Investments LLC grew its holdings in Consolidated Edison by 1.2% in the 1st quarter.
+Brinker Capital Investments LLC now owns 9,592 shares of the utilities provider’s stock valued at $908,000 after buying an additional 117 shares during the last quarter.
+First Manhattan Co. grew its stake in shares of Consolidated Edison by 7.9% in the first quarter.
+First Manhattan Co. now owns 3,109 shares of the utilities provider’s stock worth $294,000 after acquiring an additional 228 shares during the last quarter.
+Cetera Investment Advisers increased its position in Consolidated Edison by 1.3% during the first quarter.
+Cetera Investment Advisers now owns 19,489 shares of the utilities provider’s stock worth $1,845,000 after acquiring an additional 254 shares during the period.
+Kinneret Advisory LLC raised its stake in Consolidated Edison by 2.3% during the 1st quarter.
+Kinneret Advisory LLC now owns 14,601 shares of the utilities provider’s stock valued at $1,382,000 after purchasing an additional 327 shares during the last quarter.
+Finally, DC Investments Management LLC raised its stake in Consolidated Edison by 2.2% during the 1st quarter.
+DC Investments Management LLC now owns 15,936 shares of the utilities provider’s stock valued at $1,509,000 after purchasing an additional 344 shares during the last quarter.
 65.73% of the stock is currently owned by institutional investors and hedge funds.

 Consolidated Edison Company Profile